emilyduchenne/emilyduchenne.github.io/_posts/2025-04-04-space-junk-coming-soon.md

 Missed the launch?
 Don’t worry - there’s one tomorrow, taking off from Florida with a batch of Starlink 6-72 satellites in tow.
 And another, this time from Jeff Bezoz’s Amazon, blasting into orbit on April 9th, carrying the company’s newly-developed Kuiper internet satellites with it.
 In fact, this April alone, there will be 13 rocket launches by space agencies and private companies across the world, all looking to make their mark in space.
 That’s more than 3 a week.
 And this explosion of spacefaring activity is leading to scientists voicing their concerns - less about the missions themselves, [but what they’re leaving behind](https://fas.org/publication/how-do-you-clean-up-170-million-pieces-of-space-junk/).

-Could we be running out of space - in space?</p>
+Could we be running out of space - in space?

 <u>What’s the Big Deal about Space Debris</u>